 (Front row) Eli, Leah and Daniel Calvin, Leah Mead (mother-in-law) and Deborah.

 Deborah and I have lived in Woodbury (Colby Lake) since 1992.
-We raised our three children here (Leah, William and Elizabeth).
+We raised our three children here.
 Since then our children have grown and have families of their own, including 3 grandchildren - who I simply adore.
 After 19 years with The St. Paul Companies (now Travelers Insurance) I opened my own insurance agency, here in Woodbury.
 After corporate America I am enjoying the world of self-employment.